Effects of Hurricane Wilma in Florida: Palm Beach County

 At Lake Harbor, a tiny lakefront community near the western boundary of Palm Beach County, only seven homes were left standing after the hurricane.
-About 743 homes – roughly 80% of the dwelling in South Bay – were damaged, and 63 residences were destroyed.
+About 743 homes – roughly 80% of dwellings in South Bay – were damaged, and 63 residences were destroyed.
 The city hall and the fire station suffered heavy roof damage.
 In Canal Point, trees, branches, power lines, and electrical poles were toppled.
-Almost complete destruction of the community's mobile homes parks occurred.
 Several other homes and buildings were inflicted with serious damage.
-Overall, damage occurred at about 60% of homes in Canal Point.
+Overall, damage occurred at about 60% of homes in Canal Point, including the almost complete destruction of mobile home parks.
 Some historical buildings damaged by hurricanes Frances and Jeanne in 2004 were destroyed by Wilma.
-State Road 80, one of the only routes between eastern and western Palm Beach County, was closed after a Florida Power & Light transmission line fell across the highway about 1 mi west of Lion Country Safari.
-At the Loxahatchee National Wildlife Refuge (NWR), 85% of tree islands – "small, wetland forest communities imbedded in a matrix of freshwater marsh" – were damaged by the storm.
-Less than 50% of the canopies were removed at most tree islands, while the tree islands that suffered the worst impact had larger trees and were near the center of Loxahatchee NWR.
+State Road 80 (Southern Boulevard) was closed after transmission line fell across the highway about 1 mi west of Lion Country Safari.
+At the Loxahatchee National Wildlife Refuge, 85% of tree islands were damaged by the storm, with the worst effects occurring to larger trees and tree islands near the center of the refuge.
 The office and visitor centers were both severely damaged and later rebuilt.

-A man in the unincorporated community of Loxahatchee died after he was crushed by a tree that pushed him into the windshield of his vehicle.
+A man in Loxahatchee died after a falling tree pinned him to the windshield of his vehicle.
 The metal roof at Western Pines Middle School was peeled back, exposing multiple classrooms.
-In nearby Royal Palm Beach, 331 homes were impacted.
+A total of 331 homes were structurally impacted in Royal Palm Beach.
 Damage there reached about $9 million, including about $1.5 million to village property.
-The village of Wellington suffered severe damage.
-The community center nearly lost its roof, the bleachers around the pool collapsed, and fences and canopies surrounding the tennis courts were destroyed.
+In ,Wellington, the community center nearly lost its roof, the bleachers around the pool collapsed, and fences and canopies surrounding the tennis courts were destroyed.
 A few local parks experienced similar effects to their bleachers and sports facilities.
-Palm Beach Central High School was severely damaged.
-Its kitchen and cafeteria lost portions of their roof, the theater and media center were flooded, the gym suffered a roof leak, and trees, signs, and fences were knocked down throughout campus.
+At Palm Beach Central High School, the kitchen and cafeteria lost portions of their roof, the theater and media center were flooded, the gym suffered a roof leak, and trees, signs, and fences were knocked down throughout campus.
 Many trees and utility poles were snapped at The Mall at Wellington Green.
 Approximately 3,955 homes were impacted and 4 others destroyed.
 Overall, Wellington suffered almost $62 million in damage, with $50.4 million to property, and $3.8 million to public facilities, with repairs costs reaching almost $5.9 million.